Dick Hoerner: Los Angeles Rams

-Hoerner was drafted by the Los Angeles Rams and played for the team from 1947 through 1951.
+Hoerner was selected by the Los Angeles Rams in the 1945 NFL draft and played for the team from 1947 through 1951.
 After he signed with the Rams, the Los Angeles Times touted his potential: "When you find a 6-foot, 4-inch, 220-pounder that can move, you have something.
 But when you run across one who is downright fast, can handle himself like a 160-pounder and can kick and pass to boot, they you have Lester (Dick) Hoerner, the Los Angeles Rams' great fullback prospect."
 As a rookie in 1947, he was sidelined by a broken foot in an October 1947 game against the Chicago Cardinals.
 In 1948, Hoerner was the Ram's leading rusher with 354 yards and average of 4.7 yards per carry that ranked 4th in the NFL.
 In a November 1948 game against the New York Giants, he tied a club record with three rushing touchdowns and was described as "unstoppable."
 Hoerner also played linebacker for the Rams.
 In December 1948, the Los Angeles Times wrote that Hoerner was a "6 foot 4 inch speedster" and "a murderous line backer."

 In June 1949, Hoerner signed a 1949 contract with the Rams.
 The Los Angeles Times reported that he was both the fastest man on the team and "by far the hardest hitting."
 The Times noted that Hoerner had been "coveted by more rival National Football League clubs than any other member of the Los Angeles Rams."
 He helped lead the Rams to the 1949 NFL Championship Game, led all fullbacks in rushing during the 1949 NFL season and ranked among the league's leaders in rushing yards (6th, 582 yards) and yards from scrimmage (7th, 795 yards).